marklikesyou/Magi-System/README.md

 ## Notes
 - Vector store artifacts live in `magi/storage/` and are ignored by git.
+- Run artifacts live in `magi/artifacts/` by default and are ignored by git.
 - Evaluation artifacts and decision model weights are also ignored to keep the repository lightweight.
 - Example retrieval documents can be placed in `docs/`; everything in that directory is ignored by git so you can add PDFs or text files for local testing without affecting version control.